 Activity Lead and key collaborators Desired outcome by 2027 Status Progress update Next steps 2.1.
-Implement actions under National Animal Health Surveillance Business Plan (NAHSBP) and National Animal Health Diagnostic Business Plan (NAHDBP) As identified in the NAHSBP and NAHDBP National surveillance and diagnostic capability and capacity for animal diseases adequately manage biosecurity risks and support early detection In progress (projects 2, 6, 7, 8, 9, 42, 51, 54, 55, 56, 57, 58, 59) Completed (projects 1, 3, 4, 5, 6, 10, 18, 36) • Evaluation of antibody-detecting immunoassays for LSD in cattle and buffalo (project 2): This project continues to evaluate the suitability of 3 antibody detection enzyme linked immunosorbent assays (ELISA) for LSD testing in cattle and buffalo in Australia.
+Implement actions under National Animal Health Surveillance Business Plan (NAHSBP) and National Animal Health Diagnostic Business Plan (NAHDBP) As identified in the NAHSBP and NAHDBP National surveillance and diagnostic capability and capacity for animal diseases adequately manage biosecurity risks and support early detection In progress (projects 2, 6, 7, 8, 9, 51, 54, 55, 56, 57, 58, 59, 61, 62) Completed (projects 1, 3, 4, 5, 6, 10, 18, 36, 42) Evaluation of antibody-detecting immunoassays for LSD in cattle and buffalo (project 2): This project continues to evaluate the suitability of 3 antibody detection enzyme linked immunosorbent assays (ELISA) for LSD testing in cattle and buffalo in Australia.
 Reference positive and negative serum samples, sourced overseas and in Australia, are set to be further analysed this year and using an upscaled commercial partner-supplied indirect ELISA, alongside existing ELISA capabilities.
 The ELISA kits will be made available for use by Australian laboratories via the Laboratories for EAD Diagnosis and Response (LEADDR) network.
-The launch is anticipated for late 2024. • Project 2: The project term has been extended to February 2025.
-Milestone 5 has been accepted and includes the import permit application for ACDP-AAHL ELISA kit submitted an updated timeframes for manufacture and supply of beta kits by commercial partner provided.
+The launch is anticipated for late 2024.
 Northern Australia biosecurity sequencing (NABSeq): High Throughput Sequencing (HTS) network and facility to enhance northern Australian biosecurity (project 6): This project continues to build the NABSeq network through a number of collaborative HTS projects relating to disease detection resources and surveillance in the region.
 A significant achievement related to this project is the publication of a manuscript on the comparative genomics of Japanese encephalitis virus in PLOS Neglected Tropical Diseases.
-In April 2024, the position of Molecular Project Scientist was advertised to fill the lead role in the technical aspects of this project.
-Scientific officers are receiving support and training in bioinformatic analysis through collaborations with ACDP.
-Project 6: The milestone 9 report is due June 2024.
-This will include progress on the draft sustainability model for the NABSeq network, and progress updates on HTS pathogen discovery, environmental DNA pilot studies and metabarcoding to assist in the identification of Culicoides vectors.
-Project 7: Milestone 7 is due • LSD testing capacity building in the LEADDR network (project 7): This project continues to progress the roll-out of molecular, real- time qPCR and serological, ELISA capabilities to the LEADDR network as planned.
-Significant milestones achieved include: December 2024.
-Further preparation and testing of samples for the ELISA and second PT PCR panel by the importation of commercial ELISA kits by ACDP for transfer to the LEADDR network LEADDR laboratories is currently underway.
-Further identification of serum samples suitable for ELISA quality assurance/proficiency testing program reference samples will be sourced for laboratory trials.
-Reports compiling results from
+The recent vacant position of Molecular Project Scientist which led technical aspects of this project was successfully filled.
+LSD testing capacity building in the LEADDR network (project 7): This project continues to progress the roll-out of molecular, realtime new polymerase chain reaction (qPCR) and serological, ELISA capabilities to the LEADDR network as planned.
+Significant milestones achieved include: the importation of commercial ELISA kits by ACDP for transfer to the LEADDR network Project 2: Additional samples from northern Australian and southeast Asia to be received for testing at ACDP or in country-of-origin due November 2024.
+The project is expected to be completed by February 2025.
+Project 6: The next milestone report is due December 2024 and will include a draft sustainability model for the NABSeq network, and updates on HTS pathogen discovery, environmental DNA pilot studies and metabarcoding to assist in the identification of Culicoides vectors.
+Project 7: The next milestone report is due December 2024.
+Further preparation and testing of samples for the ELISA and second PCR proficiency testing (PCR PT) panel by LEADDR laboratories is currently underway.
+Further reference samples will be sourced for laboratory trials.
+Reports compiling results from the initial ELISA PT and second